+SWP U - Communication

 1st WEEK Monday 17 April Tuesday 18 April Wednesday 19 April Thursday 20 April Friday 21 April

 Morning PL PL PL PL

 Afternoon PL PL PL SWB A

-2nd WEEK Monday 24 April Tuesday 25 April Wednesday 26 April Thursday 27 April Friday 28 April
+2nd WEEK Monday 24 April Tuesday 25 April Wednesday 26 April Thursday 27 April Priday 28 April

 Morning SWB B SWB B SWB A SWB C PL

 Afternoon SWB C SWB A SWB B SWB A SWB B

+-

 3rd WEEK Monday 1 May Tuesday 2 May Wednesday 3 May Thursday 4 May Friday 5 May

 Morning SWB A SWB B SWB A SWB B PL

 Afternoon SWB C SWB A SWB B SWB C SWB A

+• · ·

 4th WEEK Monday 8 May Tuesday 9 May Wednesday 10 May Thursday 11 May Friday 12 May

 Morning SWB B PL PL PL PL

 Afternoon SWB C PL PL PL

-AGENDA, TIMETABLE AND OTHER ORGANIZATIONAL MODALITIES OF THE SYMPOSIUM ON THE CULTURAL HERITAGE
+GENDA, TIMETABLE AND OTHER ORGANIZATIONAL ODALITIES OF THE SYMPOSIUM ON THE CULTURAL ERITAGE

-- 1. Formal opening of the Symposium.
-Address by a representative of the host country. - 2.
-Introductory statements by representatives of the participating States; contribution by UNESCO. - 3.
-Discussion of common features of the cultural heritage of the peoples of the participating States, with due attention to the originality and diversity of their respective cultures; consideration of: - (a) scope and measures necessary for increasing awareness and expanding mutual knowledge of this heritage; - (b) scope for improving, inter alia through co-operation and joint efforts, the protection and preservation of this heritage, including historical, cultural and religious monuments and objects.
+Formal opening of the Symposium.
+Address by a representative of the set country.

+Introductory statements by representatives of the participating States; ntribution by UNESCO.

+Discussion of common features of the cultural heritage of the peoples the participating States, with due attention to the originality and versity of their respective cultures; consideration of:

+- scope and measures necessary for increasing awareness and expanding mutual knowledge of this heritage; - scope for improving, inter alia through co-operation and joint efforts, the protection and preservation of this heritage, including historical, cultural and religious monuments and objects.

-In dealing with these items, the participants in the Symposium will review the implementation of the relevant CSCE provisions, thus facilitating the identification of the scope for further action in these fields.
+In dealing with these items, the participants in the Symposium will view the implementation of the relevant CSCE provisions thus cilitating the identification of the scope for further action in these elds.

-- 4. Closing statements and summing up of the results of the Symposium. - 5.
+Closing statements and summing up of the results of the Symposium.
 Formal closure of the Symposium.

-- 1. The Symposium will open on Tuesday, 28 May 1991, at 10.30 a.m., in Cracow.
-It will close on Friday, 7 June 1991. - 2.
-All Plenary meetings will be open. - 3.
-Under the guidance of the Plenary, Study Group A, devoted to questions related to increasing the awareness of the cultural heritage, will deal with Agenda item 3 (a) and Study Group B, devoted to the discussion of the protection and preservation of the cultural heritage, will deal with Agenda item 3 (b).
+TIMETABLE AND OTHER ORGANIZATIONAL MODALITIES The Symposium will open on Tuesday, 28 May 1991 at 10.30 a.m. in racow.
+It will close on Friday, 7 June 1991.

+All Plenary meetings will be open.

+Under the guidance of the Plenary, Study Group A, devoted to pestions related to increasing the awareness of the cultural heritage, will eal with Agenda item 3(a) and Study Group B, devoted to the scussion of the protection and preservation of the cultural heritage, ill deal with Agenda item 3(b).
-Under Agenda item 3 (a), Study Group A will discuss in particular

-- sources and manifestations of the cultural heritage of the peoples of the participating States, including its contemporary aspects, and access to them; - interrelationship between regional and other features of the cultural heritage; - role of the sciences and humanities.
+Under Agenda item 3(a) Study Group A will discuss in particular: sources and manifestations of the cultural heritage of the peoples of participating States, including its contemporary aspects, and access them;

+interrelationship between regional and other features of the cultural eritage;

+role of the sciences and humanities;

-Under Agenda item 3 (b), Study Group B will discuss in particular
+Under Agenda item 3(b) Study Group B will discuss in particular: implementation of co-operation programmes;

-- implementation of co-operation programmes; - preservation of the cultural heritage, including socio-economic aspects, and its interrelationship with the protection of the environment; - use of modern technical methods and means in the preservation of the cultural heritage and in the dissemination of knowledge about it.
+preservation of the cultural heritage, including socio-economic aspects, and its interrelationship with the protection of the environment;

+• use of modern technical methods and means in the preservation of toultural heritage and in the dissemination of knowledge about it.

-Both Study Group A and Study Group B will further deal with:
+Both study Group A and Study Group B will further deal with:

-- scope for expanding contacts, communications and exchanges of information between institutions, experts and other interested persons in the field of culture; - scope for creation, dissemination and co-operation.

-4. The first one-and-a-half days of the Symposium will be devoted to Plenary meetings on Agenda items 1, 2 and 3.
-Introductory statements, as a rule, should not exceed 20 minutes per delegation and will be held in the following order: Poland, Spain, Norway, Hungary, the Federal Republic of Germany, San Marino, Portugal, Turkey, Ireland, Bulgaria, Austria, Monaco, Yugoslavia, Malta, Denmark, the United Kingdom, Belgium, Canada, Switzerland, Cyprus, France, the Holy See, Romania, Liechtenstein, Italy, the Netherlands, the German Democratic Republic, Finland, Greece, Luxembourg, Sweden, Iceland, Czechoslovakia, the Union of Soviet Socialist Republics, the United States of America.
+- scope for expanding contacts, communications and exchanges of information between institutions, experts and other interested persons the field of culture; - scope for creation, dissemination and co-operation. - 4.
+The first one-and-a-half days of the Symposium will be devoted to Plenary meetings on Agenda items 1, 2 and 3.
+Introductory statements as a rule, should not exceed 20 minutes per delegation and will be held in the following order (to be selected by lot at the Vienna Follow-up Meeting):